 2. Alaskan Malamute

 Developed to haul heavy loads on sleds in bitterly cold conditions, these powerful dogs are as hardy, tough, and strong-willed as they come.
-One look at a Malamute and their purpose is clear: They are muscular and deep-chested and have a thick and dense double coat made for cold temperatures.
+They are muscular and deep-chested and have a thick and dense double coat made for cold temperatures.
 Apart from being a great working breed, these dogs are also friendly and gentle and are perfect family companions.

 3. Anatolian Shepherd Dog